gege13007/Amazfit-Stratos-GPS-locator/README.md

 # Android Wear Amazfit GPS Direction Finder & GPX reader
 Simple &amp; effective GPS locator app for Amazfit Xiaomi android wear
 ------------------------------------------------------------------------------
-Hello guys, after a long work ( ͠° ͟ʖ ͡°) on Android Studio, here is my second version of simple GPS locator for Xiaomi Wear Android  Amazfit Stratos 2 (and others?).
+Hello guys, after a long work and first experience with Android Studio, here is my second version of simple GPS locator for Wear Android  .
+The app was tested on my Xiaomi Amazfit Stratos 2 (but must be fine on many others !).
 This app was designed with the idea of doing like a Golf Gps wear.
 This second version allows you to :
 - select a GPX file from your gpsdata directory,